Defiant North Korea begins injecting fuel into rocket

 "We don't really care about the opinions from the outside.
 This is critical in order to develop our national economy," said Paek Chang-ho, head of the satellite control centre at the Korean Committee of Space Technology.

-Weather conditions on the peninsula also appear to favour a launch on Thursday or Saturday, according to meteorological reports from Japanese television.
+Weather conditions on the peninsula also appear to favor a launch on Thursday or Saturday, according to meteorological reports from Japanese television.

 "The likelihood of a launch (on Thursday) is the greatest," said Francis Yoon, a professor of engineering at South Korea's Yonsei University and an expert on rocket technology.